turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Before you write any new feature code, write acceptance tests for all existing functionality.
 Create a directory in your project called `test`, and create all of your test files in this directory.

 Your project needs to be set up on `gh-pages` in order to run tests in selenium.
-This is because the `driver.get()` method requires a web address (or file path), but the file path is different between you and your project partner.
+This is because the `driver.get()` method requires a web address (or file path), but the local file path to your `index.html` file is different between you and your project partner.
 Using `gh-pages` solves this because you have one common address to use for your `driver.get()` method.

 ## Phase 3: Feature Enhancement